GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 :	Delay when rescheduling a push operation due to an in-flight push
 	running for the same project.

+	This delay is also used when the first retry for a push follows successful creation of a missing repository on a replica (see `remote.NAME.createMissingRepositories`).

 	Cannot be set to a value lower than 3 seconds to avoid a tight loop of schedule/run which could cause 1K+ retries per second.